OscarSavolainenDR/Quantization-Tutorials/README.md

 **TODO**

-In this tutorial, we do dynamicn quantization on a ResNet model.
+In this tutorial, we do dynamic quantization on a ResNet model.
 We look at how dynamic quantization works, what the default settings are in PyTorch, and discuss how it differs to static quantization.

 # Resnet-FX-Graph-Mode-Quant: